autonomys/spartan-farmer/README.md

 ### Time to Plot

 Plotting time is roughly linear with respect to number of cores and clock speed of the host system.
 On average, it takes ~ 1 minute to create a 1GB plot or 18 hours to to create a 1TB plot, though these numbers will depend on the system used.
-This is independent of the storage media used (i.e. HDD, SATA SSD, NVME SSD) as it is largely a CPU-bound task.
+This is largely independent of the storage media used (i.e. HDD, SATA SSD, NVME SSD) as it is largely a CPU-bound task.

 ### Disk Wear and Tear